mckenzielee/Qi-Docs/docs/Account_Role.rst

 	The Role identifier for this request

 **Security**
-	Allowed If the current principle has a Account Administrator role
+	Authorized for Account Administrator role

 **Returns**
 	HTTP status code - 200 on success, other HTTP status codes on failure